boubacardabo/projet_ia_telecom/README.md

 # Launching the LLM-powered application

-Makre sure to use Python *3.10.12*.
+Make sure to use Python *3.10.12*.
 It might work for similar version, but it's not a guarantee.
 If you're using conda, you can do the following :

 ```bash
 conda update conda